cl-test-grid/cl-test-grid/data/README.md

 - `:libname` Name of the library tested - a keyword, like `:babel`, `:alexandria`.
 - `:status` Result of the library test suite.
 Present only if the library has testsuite adapter for cl-test-grid.
     Possible values:
-    - `:ok' None of the testcases has failed.
+    - `:ok` None of the testcases has failed.

     - `:fail` Either some test cases failed but the test framework does not allow to distinguish